Aquadro-Lab/SLiM_analyses/README.md

 2. Add a parameter so you can specify what the axes are in the line graph to make them easy to compare across different parameter setups.
 3. Should we specify on the graph the meaning of the horizontal line and the yellow background?
 4. Make the horizontal line placement depend on the number of MKT result file inputs (i.e., simulation runs) and not as a set value.
+5. Add mean alpha values on the line graph?
-5. There's a "caveats" message that appears when you run the code, which doesn't affect anything, but would be nice if it went away :)
+6. There's a "caveats" message that appears when you run the code, which doesn't affect anything, but would be nice if it went away :)